Leo Cárdenas

+Leonardo Lazaro Cárdenas Alfonso (born December 17, 1938) is a Cuban former professional baseball player.
+He played in Major League Baseball as a shortstop from 1960 to 1975, most prominently as a member of the Cincinnati Reds, where he was the starting shortstop for seven seasons.

+A five-time All-Star, Cárdenas was one of the top defensive shortstops of his era.
+Nicknamed "Mr. Automatic" because his defensive play was so reliable; he won a Gold Glove Award for his defensive prowess in 1965.
+His 20 home runs in 1966 set a Reds team record for home runs by a shortstop that stood for 30 years.
+He also played for the Minnesota Twins, California Angels, Cleveland Indians, and Texas Rangers.
+Cárdenas was inducted into the Cincinnati Reds Hall of Fame in 1981.

 Early years

 Cárdenas was born in Matanzas, Cuba, one of 15 children of Rafael and Roberta Cardenas.
-He came to the U.S. in 1956 at age 16 (although he claimed to be 17, the minimum age to be signed by a Major League team) and received a $500 signing bonus.
+He came to the U.S. in 1956 at age 16 (although he claimed to be 17, the minimum age to be signed by a major league team) and received a $500 signing bonus.
 He was among the last of the Cuban players to make it out of Cuba before the borders were sealed.
 He batted .316 for the Arizona–Mexico League's Tucson Cowboys in 1956, and signed with the Cincinnati Reds the following season.
 While playing for the Havana Sugar Kings in the International League in 1959, Cárdenas was inadvertently shot by raucous Fidel Castro supporters firing off rifles in the grandstand in celebration of the 26th of July Movement.
-The Havana team was moved to Jersey City the following July and renamed the Jerseys.
+The Havana team was moved to Jersey City, New Jersey the following July and renamed the Jerseys.